payable/flutter-ipg/README.md

 )
 ```

-> All the shipping details and notification URL are optional.
+> Shipping details and notification URL are optional.

 <hr/>